Home » Paid AI Visibility » Data-Driven Improvements » Paid AI Visibility: Data-Driven Improvements

 - This article explains why paid AI visibility must be treated as capital allocation rather than exposure chasing.

-What Data & Discipline Means in the PAID Framework
+What Data-Driven Decisions Means in the PAID Framework

-Because of this, the Data & Discipline pillar of the PAID framework focuses on three professional responsibilities:
+Because of this, the Data-Driven Decisions pillar focuses on three professional responsibilities:

 - Allocating budget responsibly

-This approach reframes paid AI visibility from a marketing tactic into a commercial decision.
+This reframes paid AI visibility from a marketing tactic into a capital governance system.

 Why Capital Discipline Matters in AI Visibility